danclarke/MonoMacKeychainDemo/README.md

 Demo of how to use the Keychain using MonoMac.
 This demo should help you use the Keychain to store Internet passwords.

+For a detailed description / tutorial see: http://dan.clarke.name/2012/08/using-the-keychain-in-monomac/

 License
 ===============